voidify3/TradingApp/Documentation/DetailedDesignDoc.md

   the object field contains the DataObject to insert, and the insertTypeFlag field is set to true if the query should be "INSERT UPDATE IF DUPLICATE KEY", false otherwise
-  - For a special debug request, the filter field contains one of the string constants specified in ProtocolKeywords to determine which debug request type to do
+  - For a special debug request, the filter field contains one of the string constants specified in ProtocolKeywords to determine which special request type to do: drop all tables, rerun create table script, or get time until reconciliation
 * The server runs the desired query and sends back one of two types of feedback:
   - For a SELECT query, an `ArrayList<DataObject>` of the results, sorted by primary key value ascending (for Inventories, primary order by orgunit and secondary by asset)